 Bioinformatics: the right master’s programme for you?

+Are you interested in understanding and interpreting biological procedures using state of the art algorithms?
 Do you want to contribute to the identification of new fundamental computer science principles and the development of new informatics tools?
-Do you like to address issues such as data capturing, data warehousing, data analysis and data mining within a marriage of disciplines?
+Are you eager to learn more about computational methods such as image analysis, artificial intelligence, data analysis and data mining within a biological context?
 Then the master’s specialisation in Bioinformatics is the right choice.